-Harrison was charged with reckless discharge of a firearm and aggravated unlawful use of a weapon without a FOID card, and ordered held on a $250,000 bond at a Sunday hearing, authorities said.
-As of Sunday night, no one was in custody for the homicide.
+Harrison, of the 800 block of North Lake Street, was charged with reckless discharge of a firearm and aggravated unlawful use of a weapon without a FOID card, police said.
+She was ordered held on a $250,000 bond Sunday and was next scheduled to appear in court Friday.
+No one is in custody for the homicide.

 Earlier Saturday, a 23-year-old man was shot to death in the Portage Park neighborhood on the Northwest Side.

 Damien Cionzynski got into a fight with two other males inside a business about 5:15 a.m. in the 6300 block of West Montrose, according to police and the medical examiner's office.